amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> \- *- Martin Fowler [8]*

-One thing I like about this definition is the clearly-stated objectives of refactoring: to the make software:
+One thing I like about this definition is the clearly-stated objectives of refactoring, which are to make software:

 1. Easier to understand
 2. Cheaper to modify

 Having these two objectives in mind, it's possible to develop your "gut feeling" about the correct length of a method.

 Let's agree that a method is *maintainable* and needs no further refactoring when it fulfills these two criteria of being understandable and modifiable.
-Now, consider this method and try to evaluate how *maintainable* it is.
+Now, consider the below 28-line method and try to evaluate how *maintainable* it is.
 To help you do that, start a stopwatch and measure the time to understand the intent of the method code lines.

 {lang="java"}
 ~~~~~~~~